banrovegrie/old-site/_pages/about.md

   - /about.html
 ---

 I am a computer science undergraduate at [IIITH](https://iiit.ac.in), advised by Prof. Shantanav Chakraborty and Prof. Indranil Chakrabarty.
-As a research student I am interested in <ins>Algorithm Design $\cap$ Mathematics</ins>.
+As a research student I am interested in Algorithms $\cap$ Mathematics.
 This intersection includes areas like quantum computing, algorithm design, programming language theory and computational economics.
-Also, I often go by my nickname Arjo and can be found doing stand-ups when bored.
+Also, I often go by my nickname [Arjo](https://banrovegrie.github.io/) and can be found doing stand-ups when bored.

 > You can’t cross the sea merely by standing and staring at the water.
 (Tagore)